 National Partnership Agreement on Early Childhood Education

-National Partnership Agreement on National Quality Agenda for Early Childhood Education and Care
+National Partnership Agreement on the National Quality Agenda for Early Childhood Education and Care

 National Information Agreement on Early Childhood Education and Care

-the Australian Curriculum, Assessment and Reporting Authority (ACARA) is responsible for the ‘alignment between the Early Years Learning Framework and school-based curriculum frameworks which relate to the early years of schooling’.
-The Early Years Learning Framework was taken into account during Phases 1 and 2 of the development of the Australian Curriculum, Foundation to Year 10.
+ACARA is responsible for the ‘alignment between the Early Years Learning Framework and school-based curriculum frameworks which relate to the early years of schooling’.